 The blue lotus flower is also known as the blue Egyptian lotus.
 This psychoactive plant species has been used in traditional medicine as a massage oil, tea, and more.
 Check out the infographic below to learn some interesting facts about the blue lotus flower.

 Egyptians have relied on the benefits of the blue lotus flower since ancient times.
+That is why it is also called the Egyptian blue lotus.
 This psychoactive flower is packed with bioactive compounds that may benefit your mental health.
 It may help relieve anxiety, uplift your spirits, and help you sleep.
 It is also good for your skin as it may delay early signs of aging.
 However, the blue lotus flower can cause problems when used in excess.
 Since the safety standards have not been determined, pregnant and breastfeeding women should consult a doctor before consuming blue lotus flower tea.
 If you experience any adverse effects, limit its use and seek medical advice.

 Frequently Asked Questions